Neopentyl glycol

-Neopentyl glycol (IUPAC name: 2,2-dimethylpropane-1,3-diol) is an organic chemical compound.
+Neopentyl glycol (NPG) (IUPAC name: 2,2-dimethylpropane-1,3-diol) is an organic chemical compound.
 It is used in the synthesis of polyesters, paints, lubricants, and plasticizers.
 When used in the manufacture of polyesters, it enhances the stability of the product towards heat, light, and water.
 By esterification reaction with fatty or carboxylic acids, synthetic lubricating esters with reduced potential for oxidation or hydrolysis, compared to natural esters, can be produced.

 Reactions

 Neopentyl glycol is synthesized industrially by the aldol reaction of formaldehyde and isobutyraldehyde.
 This creates the intermediate hydroxypivaldehyde, which can be converted to neopentyl glycol by either a Cannizzaro reaction with excess formaldehyde, or by hydrogenation using palladium on carbon.